wikimedia/operations-puppet/modules/package_builder/README.md

 Feel free to change jessie for precise, trusty or sid

-Also ARCH=amd64, or ARCH=i386 is supported if you feel like building for different architecture versions.
+ARCH=amd64, or ARCH=i386 is supported if you feel like building for different architecture versions.

+Aside from sid, the rest of the distributions allow for satisfying build time dependencies via the wikimedia repos.

 To use packages from the wikimedia repos to satisfy build dependencies during building you can use WIKIMEDIA=yes.
 There is also the approach of appending